 While pledged delegates are expected to vote in line with the electorate they represent, superdelegates are not.
 Superdelegates may choose to back the candidate who gets the most popular votes and delegates during the primary, but they may also deviate from the norm and back the candidate they consider most electable, instead.

 Given the early trends in the primaries, it seems possible that no candidate will secure 1991 delegates and that a second ballot will be required this year.
+Hence there has been a movement to stop Bernie Sanders.
 In that case, superdelegates could face a real dilemma: should they elect the most popular candidate, representing the wishes of the plurality of the electorate, or should they elect the candidate they believe will perform best in the general election?

 Far-reaching implications for the party and country

 If superdelegates are called on to vote this year, the implications of their decision will be far-reaching.